 Keeping your customers' personal information safe from unauthorised use, loss or disclosure (known as a data breach incident) is vitally important.

 Not only can a data breach incident negatively impact your business' reputation, but there may be legal consequences, too.
-There are new laws around the reporting of data breach incidents to customers and to the government regulator (the Office of the Australian Information Commissioner) that have the potential to impact small businesses.

 What is personal information?